the-engineer-me/the-engineer-me.github.io/_posts/2023-03-11-the-power-of-metrics-driven-development-how-to-build-better-products.md

 ![Hybrid triggers dashboard](/img/2023-03-11-the-power-of-metrics-driven-development-how-to-build-better-products/hybrid-triggers-dashboard.png "Hybrid triggers dashboard")

 To solve these issues, the team adopted a metrics-driven approach, starting by identifying the most critical errors and focusing on fixing them.
-They worked on one metric at a time, which helped them reduce the noise in the logs and address the most pressing issues.
+They worked on one metric at a time, which helped the team reduce noise in the logs and address the most pressing issues.
 By using metrics to measure and monitor the service's performance, the team was able to achieve a success rate of almost 99.6% after several iterations.

-Despite this success, there was still a remaining 0.4% of issues that would require significant effort and resources to fix.
+Despite this success, there remained 0.4% of issues that would require significant effort and resources to fix.
 To make an informed decision, the team used technical, product, and business metrics to estimate the costs and benefits of fixing these remaining issues.
-After analyzing the metrics, the team decided to rely on a retry mechanism, which would be more cost-effective than attempting to fix the remaining issues.
+After analyzing the metrics, the team determined that a simple retry mechanism addressed the remaining issues.

 To ensure the service's reliability, the team implemented a service-level objective (SLO) to monitor the trigger service's performance.
 The SLO defined the target reliability level and provided a framework for monitoring the service's stability and error rates.
 By using metrics to measure and monitor the service's performance regularly, the team ensured that it met the SLO's requirements.

 ### Improving Conversion Rates

-Anoter team was working on a new product that had not yet been launched, and they had no customers.
-The only feedback they had was from customer demos.
+Another team was working on a new product that had just been launched and therefore had few customers.
+The only feedback they could obtain was through customer demos.
 The team knew that metrics would be critical in determining whether the product was successful, but they were struggling to identify the right metrics to use.

-Initially, they focused on tracking the number of new users, but they soon realized that the number was so slow that any fluctuations would affect the metric significantly.
-To address this issue, the team decided to make their metrics more granular and rely more on conversions between steps rather than on some absolute metrics.
+Initially, they focused on tracking the number of new users, but they soon realized that the number was so low that any fluctuations would significantly affect the metric.
+To address this issue, the team decided to make their metrics more granular and examined the steps on which they could add metrics, and then gather the conversions between those steps.

 ![Moday onboarding flow](/img/2023-03-11-the-power-of-metrics-driven-development-how-to-build-better-products/monday-onboarding-flow.png "Moday onboarding flow")

-By doing so, the team was able to get a better understanding of how users interacted with the product and identify areas where they could improve the user experience.
+By doing so, the team was able to gain a better understanding of how users interacted with the product and identify areas where they could improve the user experience.
 They focused on experimenting with the biggest conversion drops to see if they could improve the product in those areas.

 This example highlights the importance of adapting your metrics approach to your specific situation.
-Metrics-driven development is not just a strict algorithm; you need to identify the right approach for gathering and comparing data in your particular case.
+Metrics-driven development is never a “strict” algorithm; you need to identify the right approach for gathering and comparing data in your particular use case.
 By doing so, you can make informed decisions that lead to more effective and successful products.

 ### The Pitfalls of Not Using Metrics-Driven Development

 ![LS auth retro](/img/2023-03-11-the-power-of-metrics-driven-development-how-to-build-better-products/ls-auth-retro.png "LS auth retro")

 While metrics-driven development can be a powerful tool for improving products, it's essential to use it from the beginning to avoid significant problems later.
 Consider the case of an engineering team tasked with updating the authentication flow for a product.

 Initially, they failed to plan for testing, success metrics, or business implications, and lacked a clear understanding of the project's potential impacts.
-As a result, when the new authentication flow was released to a few connectors and trials were conducted, the results indicated that the old authentication was performing better.
+As a result, when the new authentication flow was released to a few parts of the products and trials were conducted, the results indicated that the old authentication was performing better.
 The team tried various attempts to identify the root cause of the problem and make changes, but the old authentication continued to perform better.

 Later, the team decided to implement a metrics-driven approach, but by then, it was too late.
-The opportunity cost of continuing to try to fix the new authentication was considered too high, and the team had a discussion with key stakeholders before rolling back all connectors and shelving the project.
+The opportunity cost of continuing to try to fix the new authentication was considered too high, and the team had a discussion with key stakeholders before rolling back all the changes and shelving the project.
 Had the team adopted a metrics-driven approach from the start, they would have identified and measured the key metrics that would have helped them understand how the new authentication flow would perform.
 This would have included identifying the performance of the old flow, understanding the user flow and backend processes, and defining success metrics to measure the impact of the new authentication flow.
+Metrics-driven development is not always about taking a project to success but also important in stopping projects before they waste too much time or resources.

 ## Conclusion